majacQ/sdk/pkg/kernel/binary.md

   // Note: there is no tag on TypeParameter
   Byte flags (isGenericCovariantImpl);
   List<Expression> annotations;
-  StringReference name; // Cosmetic, may be empty, not unique.
+  Byte variance; // Index into the Variance enum above StringReference name; // Cosmetic, may be empty, not unique.
   DartType bound; // 'dynamic' if no explicit bound was given.
-  Option<DartType> defaultType; // type used when the parameter is not passed }
+  DartType defaultType; // type used when the parameter is not passed }

 ```